lshapz/scheduler/README.md

 stretch goals:

-if someone worked 3 shifts last week, they work 4 this week unless they can't for availability reasons
+-if someone worked 3 shifts last week, they work 4 this week unless they can't for availability reasons

-ideally, nobody clopens (works monday pm then tuesday am, or so forth)
+-ideally, nobody clopens (works monday pm then tuesday am, or so forth)

-nobody gets more than 40 hours total
+-nobody gets more than 40 hours total

-  weekday_evening shifts are worth 6.5
+  --weekday_evening shifts are worth 6.5

-  weekend_evening shifts are worth 4-5
+  --weekend_evening shifts are worth 4-5

 the boss can hire and fire people (remove and add to employees table)